David0z/social-platform-mern/README.md

 - create, comment and vote on posts
 - add, preview and follow hashtags
 - follow and message users in a real-time chat

+For full user experience (as a signed up user), here are some login credentials that allow you to check 2 additional pages (live chat included):

+Login: test8@test.com
+Password: test12345